rafalcieslak/libsga/examples/README.md

 Very simple program that only renders a flat triangle.
 Shows the most basic API features.

+### IBO

+Similar to triangle example, but uses an index buffer to draw an indexed mesh (flat rectangle).

 ### Cube

 Renders a simple 3D textured cube.
 Demonstrates texturing support and mouse input (mouse movement rotates the cube).
 1/2/3 switches wiregrame/point modes.